Haruna Ssentongo

 Haruna Ssentongo also written as Haruna Sentongo (born on August 30, 1987) is a Ugandan businessman, real estate developer, entrepreneur, and philanthropist.
-He is the founder of Haruna Enterprises (U) Ltd and as of 2023, his net worth was reported to be USD 420 million.
+He is the founder of Haruna Enterprises (U) Ltd and as of 2023, his net worth was reported to be US$420 million.

 Early life and education

 Haruna was born on 30 August 1987 to Haruna Segawa (father) and Nakayiza Jalia (mother) in Kalungu District formally Masaka District in central Uganda.
 Haruna is a young brother to Hamis Kiggundu a Ugandan businessman, lawyer and author.

 Ssentongo had his primary education from Masaka and letter joined Kabojja international School for his O-Level education, and East high Ntinda for his A-Level education.
 He enrolled and attended at Makerere university during a time before venturing into real estate.

 Business career

 Ssentongo incorporated Haruna Enterprises in 2011 and went ahead to build Haruna Towers in Wandegeya shortly after.
 He later diversified into additional commercial buildings and markets in Kampala.
 Properties and developments included are Haruna Towers, retail and market complexes in Kisenyi and in the city center.
 By 2022, it was reported that Ssentongo had more than 27 construction projects and owned about 24 acres of land within Kampala's central business and suburban zones.

 During the COVID-19 pandemic, he reportedly waived rent for tenants at some of his markets and shopping malls to mitigate economic hardship.